niplav/site/nootropics.md

 | Flashcard new interval             | 0.011 (λ≈∞, p≈0, -1.88)                     | -0.016 (λ≈∞, p≈0, 3.1)              |
 | Time per flashcard[^3]             | 0.006 (λ≈∞, p≈0, 273.4)                     | 0.003 (λ≈∞, p≈0, 13.66)             |

 I am especially interested in testing many different substances for their effect on meditation, while avoiding negative side effects.
-The benefits from high meditational attainments valuable to me, and seem especially likely to benefit from chemical intervention, since the [Algernon argument](https://gwern.net/drug-heuristic#loopholes) likely doesn't apply: Meditative attainments might've
+The benefits from high meditational attainments seem valuable to me, and could be especially likely to benefit from chemical intervention, since the [Algernon argument](https://gwern.net/drug-heuristic#loopholes) likely doesn't apply: Meditative attainments might've